 Prior to the Academy, Bob served as the Executive Assistant to the CEO of Ameristar Casinos (a publicly-held company operating a chain of regional casinos); he wrote various analytical, financial, and auditory filings and reports.
 Previously, Robert worked for with various law firms as a corporate, securities, and real estate legal assistant, and was responsible for drafting primary and ancillary documentation relating to a wide range of business transactions.

-Robert earned a bachelor’s degree in Liberal Studies with emphases in history, music, and political science from UCSB in 1983; he then earned a Paralegal Certification in Corporate, Securities and Real Estate Specialties, University of San Diego.
+Robert earned a bachelor’s degree in Liberal Studies with emphases in history, music, and political science from UCSB in 1983.
+He then earned a Paralegal Certification in Corporate, Securities, and Real Estate Specialties from the University of San Diego.